UWindsor-Robotics-Tech/Proposed-Constitution/Board.md

 ## §4 Head of Community
 1. One member of the Board shall be Head of Community
 2. The Head of Community shall have the following duties and authorities:
-    - To announce events, elections, and other important information regarding the VGDC to the General Members,
+    - To announce events, elections, and other important information regarding the UWin Robotics to the General Members,
-    - To moderate the Official Discord Server of the VGDC and other official forums for discussion, and to appoint other such moderators,
+    - To moderate the Official Discord Server of the UWin Robotics and other official forums for discussion, and to appoint other such moderators,
     - To report on the membership of the club to the President and the Board, and
-    - To receive concerns and complaints about the VGDC from the General Members and communicate those concerns and complaints to the President and Board.
+    - To receive concerns and complaints about the UWin Robotics from the General Members and communicate those concerns and complaints to the President and Board.
 3. If the position of Head of Community may be Vacant, then the President may exercise the above duties and authorities.

 ## §5 Head of Development
 1. One member of the Board shall be Head of Development.
 2. The Head of Development shall have the following duties and authorities:
-    - To maintain any official projects of the VGDC, on the official Github Organization of the VGDC and in other official locations,
+    - To maintain any official projects of the UWin Robotics, on the official Github Organization of the UWin Robotics and in other official locations,
     - To assign additional maintainers to official projects,
-    - To authorize official projects conducted by the General Membership (hereinafter "Member Projects") under the VGDC,
+    - To authorize official projects conducted by the General Membership (hereinafter "Member Projects") under the UWin Robotics,
     - To appoint General Members to the position of "Project Leads" with respect to Member Projects,
     - To receive reports and concerns from Project Leads regarding Member Projects and to report such to the President, and
     - To submit to the Treasurer, requests for funds related to Member Projects and official projects.